dotlang/language/README.md

 ### General structure of source code files

-Code is organized into modules.
-Each module is represented by a directory in the filesystem.
-Modules have a hierarchical structure:
+Code is organized into packages.
+Each package is represented by a directory in the file-system.
+Packages have a hierarchical structure:

 core
 |-----math